-The goal by implementing the SOP in both the Maastricht programs and our global programs is to give all participants the same high quality experience, regardless of the location at which they study.
+The goal by implementing the SOP in both Maastricht and our global programs is to give all participants the same high quality experience, regardless of the location at which they study.

 3. Mechanisms of quality enhancement

 3.1 Regular evaluation on program level